NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/The Eclipse.md

 * * *

-**Effect** You produce an aura of doubt that overwhelms all foes in a 30-foot emanation and reduces bright light in that area to dim light, as if the region were under an eclipse.
+**Effect** You produce an aura of doubt that overwhelms all foes in a @Template\[emanation|distance:30\] and reduces bright light in that area to dim light, as if the region were under an eclipse.
 The triggering creature's critical success is reduced to a regular success.
 All further saving throws or Strikes attempted by enemies within the emanation suffer a –2 item penalty; saving throws or Strikes attempted by the triggering enemy suffer a –3 penalty instead.
 You can sustain this aura of doubt for up to 1 minute.

 *Source: Pathfinder #192: Worst of All Possible Worlds* *OGL*